Resonant spectral cascade in Womersley flow triggered by arterial geometry: Discussion

 This study was designed to investigate the role of arterial geometry in the stability of pulsatile flow, specifically to determine if geometric features can actively drive instability.
 The comprehensive results from the numerical experiments, spanning a range of physiological Womersley numbers, provide a nuanced and physically rich answer.
 While the system does not exhibit exponential, runaway instability for the tested parameter regime, the findings conclusively establish that geometry functions as a powerful spectral catalyst.
 It actively and selectively generates flow complexity by governing a competition between parametric forcing, nonlinear dynamics, and frequency-dependent dissipation.
 A complete, evidence-based account of this mechanism can be constructed by addressing a sequence of logical inquiries that systematically connect the observed results to the underlying mathematical model.

 First, what is the fundamental role of geometry within this theoretical framework?
 The system is modeled by the variable-coefficient fKdV equation, where the influence of geometry is explicitly encoded in the spatially-varying coefficients $\beta(\xi)$ and $\eta(\xi)$.
 A key finding, shown in Figure~\ref{fig:invariants}, is the non-conservation of the classical KdV invariants, $I_1$ and $I_3$.
-In a constant-coefficient system, these quantities would be strictly conserved, and their fluctuating behavior here is the definitive mathematical proof that the system is being actively forced by the geometry.
-This validates the central premise of the model: geometry is not a passive boundary condition but an active agent that continuously modulates the integral properties and energy distribution of the flow, a concept motivated by fractional modeling theory \cite{Bahloul2023, Azmi2025}.
+In the constant-coefficient KdV limit these quantities are strictly conserved, so their deviation here reflects the presence of dispersive and dissipative terms arising from geometry-parameterized coefficients.
+Although the numerical evolution employs the spatial means of $\beta(\xi)$ and $\eta(\xi)$ in the linear propagator, the resulting dynamics remain distinct from the integrable limit and therefore quantify the influence of geometry-induced parameter renormalization on spectral redistribution \cite{Bahloul2023, Azmi2025}.